-Canceling outgoing call
+Canceling an outgoing call

-Talking with your contact
+Talking to your contact

 Now, the right section of the application shows your local video recording in the upper right corner, and the remote video taking the rest of the video section.
 You can click on your local video or on your partner’s in order to select the stream to visualize larger in the application.